Pho333nix/komodo/HELP.md

 The application uses JWT tokens to keep track of logged in users.
 The token contains username.
 This is used to authorize endpoints correctly.

 ### Testing
 Tests are found in the test folder.
-For frontend tests, see the frontend repo found [here](https://github.com/projekttwelve/fronttheend)
+For frontend tests, see the frontend repo found [here](https://github.com/projekttwelve/fronttheend).
+Add tests whenever new functionality is created.